-Every user that is new to the Linux environment, must need to know about the basic directory navigation and file management commands.
+Every user that is new to the Linux environment must need to know about the directory navigation and file management commands.
 In Linux, each command is used for a particular purpose that performs well for the specified task.
-The tool ‘mc’ known as Midnight Commander is a file manager that is used for Linux terminal.
-It acts as a good front end for executing all commands related to file management.
+The tool ‘mc’ known as Midnight Commander, is a file manager that is used for Linux terminals.
+It is a good front end for executing all commands related to file management.

 In this article, you will learn how to manage files using commands like ls, cd, rm, etc., and how to install the Midnight Commander file manager on CentOS 8.